yjzhenglamarmota/yujiezheng_website/content/publication/RogerPaper/index.md

 ---
-title: "An example journal article"
+title: "An Algorithm for Estimating and Correcting Decorrelation Phase From InSAR Data Using Closure Phase Triplets"
 authors:
 - Roger Michaelides
 - Howard Zebker